 - Asking for help Say disculpe to get someone's attention; perdón to apologize.

-- Personal space Be aware that Central Americans often have fewer boundaries about personal space than is customary in North America and Europe.
+- Personal space Be aware that Central Americans often have fewer boundaries about personal space than is customary in Western countries.

-- Visiting indigenous communities Ask permission to take photos, particularly of children, and dress more modestly than in beachwear.
-Bargaining may be appropriate for buying crafts but not for lodging and food.
+- Visiting indigenous communities Ask permission to take photos, particularly of children, and dress more modestly than beachwear.
+Bargaining may be appropriate for buying crafts, but not for lodging and food.
 The best gifts for children are those that are useful (pens, paper, notebooks, creative games or books).

 - Surfing Novice surfers should be aware of 'dropping in' on more experienced surfers, and of swimmers crossing their path.

-Central America can be an unwelcoming place for gay men and lesbians, but there are some bright spots.
+Central America can be an unwelcoming place for LGBTIQ+ travelers, but there are some bright spots.
 Same-sex marriage was legalized in Mexico in 2009 and in Costa Rica in 2013.
-The current president of Costa Rica, Luis Guillermo Solís, has been unusually vocal in his support for gay rights, and even flew the rainbow flag at the presidential house.
+The current president of Costa Rica, Carlos Alvarado Quesada, has been unusually vocal in his support for gay rights.

-There is usually at least one gay bar in big cities, which makes meeting people easier.
-Some of the more public gay and lesbian scenes:
+There is usually at least one gay bar in big cities.
+The following are some of the more public gay and lesbian scenes:

 El Salvador The charming mountain town of San Vicente is a popular gay destination.